mini17saha/Network-Project-SMTP-and-POP3-Protocol-Implementation/README.md

 ## Features

-SMTP (Simple Mail Transfer Protocol):
+- **SMTP (Simple Mail Transfer Protocol):**
--Send emails to any email address.
+    - Send emails to any email address.

-POP3 (Post Office Protocol version 3):
+- **POP3 (Post Office Protocol version 3):**
--Retrieve emails from a mail server.
+  - Retrieve emails from a mail server.
--Manage email inbox, including reading, and deleting.
+  - Manage email inbox, including reading, deleting, and marking emails as read.
--Secure authentication to ensure privacy and data security.
+  - Secure authentication to ensure privacy and data security.

-User Login:
+- **User Login:**
--Secure login system requiring username and password.
+  - Secure login system requiring username and password.
--User authentication to ensure only authorized access to email functionalities.
+  - User authentication to ensure only authorized access to email functionalities.

 ## Usage

+### User Login
-User Login - user.txt contains the username and password.
+    - user.txt contains the username and password.

-Mail format -
+### Mail format
+    ```bash
     From: <username>@<domain>
     To: <username>@<domain>
     Subject: <Email subject>
     Body
     .
+    ```
-Make sure to end with a period in a newline.
+    - Make sure to end with a period in a newline.

+### Run the program
     Run smtpmail.c , popserver.c first and then mailclient.c